Shudder to Think: Reunions

-Shudder to Think reunited on September 17, 2007, when Craig Wedren, Nathan Larson, and Kevin March performed a short set at The Mercury Lounge in New York City, joined by guitarist Mark Watrous and Time of Orchids bassist Jesse Krakow.
+Shudder to Think reunited on September 17, 2007, when Craig Wedren, Nathan Larson, and Kevin March performed a short set at the Mercury Lounge in New York City, joined by guitarist Mark Watrous and Time of Orchids bassist Jesse Krakow.
 The group continued performing through 2008 with Watrous and Krakow, with March playing eastern U.S. shows and Adam Wade handling the western dates, including a stop in New Orleans.

 A live album, Live from Home, followed in 2009, documenting performances from that reunion period.
 Later that year, the band—without Larson—played a farewell show at the Bowery Ballroom in New York City, where founding guitarist Chris Matthews joined for the encore.

 The band reunited again in 2013 to celebrate the 20th anniversary of the Black Cat in Washington, D.C., performing with the Pony Express Record lineup—Wedren, Larson, Wade, and Stuart Hill—joined by founding members Matthews and Mike Russell for the encore.
-After more than a decade away, Shudder to Think returned in 2025, performing two shows at Los Angeles’ Permanent Records Roadhouse and debuting the new song “Playback.”
+In 2025, Shudder to Think returned after more than a decade away, performing two shows at Los Angeles’ Permanent Records Roadhouse and debuting the new song “Playback.”
 The band has remained active since, touring intermittently and releasing the 7″ single “Thirst Walk” on Dischord Records in November 2025.

+On September 11, 2026, the band released a 3-song EP entitled Who Sent You? featuring composer Jherek Bischoff, who joined the band on bass in 2026.
+During a 3-city mini-tour in the Fall of 2026, singer Wedren alerted fans of their first full-length album, slated for release in early 2027.